NPX887 is a human, antagonistic immunoglobulin G1 (IgG1) monoclonal antibody targeting

 disease has not progressed, and be closely monitored by the treating physicians.

-Additional locations may be listed on ClinicalTrials.gov for NCT06240728.
+Study sponsor and potential other locations can be found on ClinicalTrials.gov for NCT06240728.

 Locations matching your search criteria